-Google H840 'media player' device passes through the FCCAlex Wagner - Deputy Managing Editor, News Desk
+Google H840 'media player' device passes through the FCCAlex Wagner - Editorial Director of News and Content

 Just as expected, Google I/O 2013 came and went without a single mention of the Nexus Q, Google's streaming media orb that debuted at I/O 2012 and was then "postponed" a month after launch.
 El Goog actually hasn't said much of anything about the Nexus Q or any other similar device since last year, but a new FCC filing has revealed that the company could have a similar, media-focused device in the works.